williammustaffa/jquery.dad.js/README.md

 })
 ```

-You can add those cool dashed borders lie:
+You can add those cool dashed borders like:

 ```
 .dad-placeholder {